siduction/sidu-manual/data/en/0003-help_en.md

 ### siduction IRC support in text mode

-**Rule of conduct in IRC**
+**Rules of conduct in IRC**

- **The IRC should never be entered as "root", but only as a normal user.**
+ **The IRC should never be entered as "root" but only as a normal user.**
- If you are unclear, please announce this immediately in the IRC channel, so that help can be given.
+ If you are unsure, please announce this immediately in the IRC channel so that help can be given.

 **IRC in text mode**

 The program *irssi* provides an IRC client in text mode or console and is activated in siduction.
-With the key combination `CTRL`+`ALT`+`F2` or `F3` etc. you can switch from one terminal/TTY to another and log in with your user account:
+With the key combination `CTRL`+`ALT`+`F2` or `F3` etc., you can switch from one terminal/TTY to another and log in with your user account:

 ~~~
 $ siductionbox login: <username> <password> (not as root)
 ~~~

-after that you enter
+After that you enter

 ~~~
 $ siduction-irc